Last Updated on December 14, 2022 by Sultana Parvin

 Glaze: To apply a thin glossy layer of sugar syrup for making the food crispy and sweetened.

-Gratin: To bake a cooked dish with a golden/brown crust of cheese, bread crumbs or sauce on top of the food.
+Gratin: To bake a cooked dish with a golden/brown crust of cheese, bread crumbs, or sauce on top of the food.

-Grill: To cook with intense heat on an open burner or may be grilled inside the oven.
+Grill: To cook with intense heat on an open burner or maybe grilled inside the oven.

 Pan-Broil: To cook in a hot uncovered fry pan, while the oil or fat can be poured off as it accumulates.

 Parboil: To partially cook an item through boiling, or to blanch.
-Usually, this procedure is followed by for seasoning an item before final cooking.
+Usually, this procedure is followed by seasoning an item before final cooking.

-Poach: To cook very gently, like egg-poach, while its hot liquid is kept inside covering the slightly hard portion.
+Poach: To cook very gently, like egg poach, while its hot liquid is kept inside covering the slightly hard portion.

 Render: To melt solid fat into liquid by heating slowly.

-Roast: To cook meat, potato or other solid food by dry heat in an oven.
+Roast: To cook meat, potato, or other solid food by dry heat in an oven.